Clean as you go cooking is the answer!

 - To make 5. easier, have easy access to containers and cling film.

-- Use time between “processes” (got to throw a bit of Masterchef jargon in there) to keep things tidy (don’t just stand there watching your food cook if you don’t have to – or decide to check your Google Reader!)
+- Use time between “processes” (got to throw in some Masterchef jargon) to keep things tidy (don’t just stand there watching your food cook if you don’t have to – or decide to check Pinterest or Facebook!)

 - Learn how to stir pots and bowls without spilling stuff everywhere – this is a skill I’ve yet to master, as you can see by looking at my stove (sorry, I’m not taking photos of that!).